RobotLL/LTDOM/index.md

 You can download the 3D model of our gripper here https://github.com/RobotLL/LTDOM

+The experiments that were moved from the main paper due to length constraints can be found at https://github.com/RobotLL/LTDOM/blob/main/C-EXTRA.pdf

 Hardware settings, instructions, and code will also be organized and published here: https://github.com/RobotLL/LTDOM